Roamingmistake/Hackdonalds/README.md

 # Our Final Payload:

-We crafted an XML payload containing a custom DTD that defined an external entity pointing to a file on the server.
+Our XML payload contained a custom DTD that defined an external entity pointing to a file on the server.
 Sending this payload to the /api/parse-xml endpoint allowed the vulnerable parser to resolve &flag; and return the contents of /app/package.json, which ultimately contained the flag.
+INTIGRITI{XXE_1n_Ic3Cr34m_M4ch1n3s}

 ![Screenshot 2025-04-11 162040](https://github.com/user-attachments/assets/f086ffd9-dc77-49d4-9322-c4a0b393ff63)

 # Conclusion:
 The Hackdonalds Intigriti CTF challenge demonstrated the critical importance of secure configuration for both middleware components and XML parsers.
 By exploiting CVE-2025-29927 to bypass authentication and leveraging an XXE vulnerability in a poorly secured XML parser, we achieved arbitrary file disclosure and ultimately retrieved the flag.
 This multi-step exploitation chain underscores the necessity of defense in depth.
 Properly configuring XML parsers and robustly validating HTTP headers can help prevent such vulnerabilities from being exploited in production environments.